victorrodriguezr/Battery-alarm-laptop/README.md

 # Installation
 1. Save the script `alarm-status-battery-laptop.sh` in whatever directory you want.

-    In this case I saved in `/usr/bin/`.
+    In this case I saved it in `/usr/bin/`.
 Take into account as you need to modify the service in the line:
     ```bash
     ExecStart=/bin/bash /usr/bin/alarm-status-battery-laptop.sh
     ```